ifarup/colourlab/README.md

 g = gamut.Gamut(space.srgb, c_data)          # Pass along the colourspace and c_data
 ```
 #### For modified-convex hull
-When using the modified constructor, we have to choose an exponent for modifying the radius(gamma), and define a center for expansion.
+When using the modified constructor, we have to choose an exponent for modifying the gamut radius(gamma), and define a center for expansion.
 ```python
 c_data = data.Data(space.srgb, my_points)                        # First generate the Data objekt to use
 g = gamut.Gamut(space.srgb, c_data, gamma=0.2, center=my_center) # Pass along the colourspace, c_data, gamma and center